Xilinx/mlir-aie/programming_guide/section-2/section-2e/02_external_mem_to_core/README.md

 Both a consumer and a producer process are running on `ComputeTile2`.
 The producer process acquires one object from `of_in` to consume and one object from `of_out` to produce into.
 It then reads the value of the input object and adds `1` to all its entries before releasing both objects.

 It is possible to run this design and test its output with the ??? command.
-The [test.cpp](./test.cpp) will be described in detail in [Section 3](../../../section-3/).
-TODO: add command to all designs
+The [test.cpp](./test.cpp) as well as the `# To/from AIE-array data movement` section of the design code will be described in detail in [Section 3](../../../section-3/).

 Other examples containing this data movement pattern are available in the [programming_examples](../../../../programming_examples/).
 A few notable ones are [reduce_add](../../../../programming_examples/basic/reduce_add/) and [vector_scalar](../../../../programming_examples/basic/vector_scalar/).